peterkinget/MOSbiusBook/_sources/6a_experiments/Lab_2_current_mirrors/current_mirrors_PK.md

 ## Preparation

-* Review your course notes on current mirrors and sigle transistor characteristics
+* Review your course notes on current mirrors and single transistor characteristics
 * Review the pin map for the chip and find where the current mirrors are
 ![<em>Fig.</em> The current mirrors used in this experiment; blue pin numbers correspond to the numbers on the PCB.](img/Current_Mirror.png)